paschmann/Syscompare/README.md

 ###Install Instructions from Delivery Unit

-1. Download the DU here (email requested to keep up to date)
+1. Download the DU [here](http://www.metric2.com/metric2-downloads/) (email requested to stay up to date)
 2. Using lifecycle manager, Import the DU

 ###Post Installation Instructions

-1. Setup your 2 .xshttpdest files using the admin tool on the instance where the application files are running: e.g.
+1. Setup your 2 .xshttpdest files using the admin tool on the instance where the application files are running.
 2. Open the Index.html file here:

 ##Usage